wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

 Running Robot Dashboards
 ------------------------

-Shuffleboard, SmartDashboard, and Glass can be used with WPILib simulation when they are configured to connect to the local computer (i.e. ``localhost``).
+Shuffleboard, SmartDashboard, Glass, and AdvantageScope can be used with WPILib simulation when they are configured to connect to the local computer (i.e. ``localhost``).

 Shuffleboard
 ^^^^^^^^^^^^